 The best switch ultimately comes down to personal preference.
-If you like the classic, clicky "typewriter" sound and feel, you'll love Blue mechanical switches.
+If you like the classic, clicky "typewriter" sound and feel, you'll love blue or hybrid blue mechanical switches.
 If speed is a consideration, stick to linear switches.
 And if sound is a factor, rubber dome keyboards are basically silent.
 If you want the most advanced offering, spring for OmniPoint switches.

 While keyboards have tons of features and options to consider (check out our keyboard guide) here, make sure not to overlook quality switches that fit your needs.